doorlockd/doorlockd-client/README.md

 R1:  not more than internal PUD_UP resistor and not to low short circuit when this output is set to high.
 ```

+## Start at boot
+use `sudo make install-systemd` to install and enable the systemd service.
+After that you can use `sudo service doorlockd [start|stop|status]` to start or stop the proces.